aoifesmith/brandAmi/README.md

 This is made up of two columns.
 The first includes an illustration hero image depicting an individual with multiple devices in the the background.
 The second column contains an introductory paragraph explaining the services of the company and who the site is suitable for.
 These columns change in layout with them being side by side in large devices or one on top of the other for smaller tablet and mobile.

 ### Criteria area:
 This is made up of two columns.
 The first includes text introductory paragraph about necessity of requirements followed by a list of eligibility criteria.
 The second column contains an interactive video with a tutorial on how to use the site and apply using the eligibility checker.
 This is a visual aid of steps and potential errors that could be encountered.
+The video has voice over narration that is an aid to users with visual impairments and otherwise an additional explanation to the steps.
 The video has a set of controls such as play/pause & volume etc. These columns change in layout with them being side by side in large devices or one on top of the other for smaller tablet and mobile.

 ### Apply Now area:
 This area contains a form with 'Apply Now' heading, input labels with user data input fields, interactive 'Apply' button.
 Below the form box is the 'How to Apply' interactive button which provides users with instructions on using the checker and eligibility requirements to be a successful applicant.